maplemavin/docs/api_v1.md

 Once an access token is received, it should be passed with the request as an HTTP header: `Authorization: OAuth <access token here>`

+Account content:
+> <p> requests without authentication or with non-fans will receive only non-exclusive content, except [audio](/developers/api/v1/audio/list) and [store item](/developers/api/v1/store-and-commerce/list--store-item) list endpoints which return all content.
+> <p> requests identifying a fanclub member (with the `honor_exclusivity` query string parameter) will receive content exclusive to their fanclub tier as well as non-exclusive content.
+> <p> requests identifying an account administrator will receive all content regardless of its exclusivity.

 ## Request Token
 `[POST] /oauth2`